 Eight Common Injuries Employees in the Roofing Industry Suffer

-Unfortunately, roofers can suffer catastrophic injuries that could be prevented by safety measures at their job sites.
+Unfortunately, roofers can suffer catastrophic injuries at work that could be prevented by safety measures.
 Some of the top injuries they face include:

 - Traumatic brain injury.
 When roofers fall—either from the roof or a ladder—or are hit by objects—they can suffer traumatic brain injury, with long-term changes in their mental, emotional, and reasoning abilities.